-How to Make an Area Chart in Excel
+Want to Draw an Area Chart in Excel?

 Area Charts are Line Graphs Filled with Colors Below the Lines

 Area charts can display each data set separately, like looking at several mountain ranges in the distance, or they can be stacked on top of each other to show the contribution of each data set to the whole.

 Watch for Data that may be Hidden like Plant 1

 Just select your data, then click on the Insert Tab, then Area.
 There are various choices of area shapes (2-D, 3-D) and formats (area, stacked or 100% stacked.)

 To Create Area Charts Using QI Macros add-in for Excel:

 - Click on QI Macros menu > Excel Charts > Area Chart.

 - QI Macros will do the math and analysis for you.